How to Register

 For questions and assistance in registering for courses, please contact the program assistant.
 A contact for each program is below.

-Applied Behavior Analysis, Clinical Counseling Psychology and Special Education Programs:
+Applied Behavior Analysis, Clinical Counseling Psychology, Rehabilitation Counseling, and Special Ops: Service Members, Veterans, and Families (SMVF) Programs:

 Office: Kennedy Hall 169